Pet passport for the trip

 Is your pet insurance up to date?

 It is important that the insurance for your pet is also valid when travelling, and OPs insurance is valid within the Nordic countries.
-The animal, medical treatment expenses, animal liability and loss-of-use insurance policies are also valid temporarily, for a maximum of 12 months, in other EU countries and Switzerland.
+The animal, medical treatment expenses, animal liability and loss-of-use insurance policies are also valid temporarily, for a maximum of 12 months, in other EU countries, the UK, and Switzerland.
 If necessary, contact us about expanding the territorial scope of the insurance.